xiaoxiao1999319/Xiao-Xiao-s-page/content/authors/admin/_index.md

 bio: My research focuses on bioelectronics, bioinspired materials, as well as nanotechnology for energy and healthcare applications.

 interests:
-- Bioelectronics
+- bioelectronics
-- Bioengineering
+- bioengineering
-- Bionics
+- bionics

 education:
   courses: